api-platform/docs/core/graphql.md

 In this case, the REST endpoint will be able to get the two attributes of the book and to modify only its name.

-The GraphQL endpoint will be able to query only the name.
+The GraphQL item endpoint will be able to query only the name.
+The GraphQL collection endpoint will be able to query the name and author.
 It will only be able to create a book with an author.

 When doing this mutation, the author of the created book will not be returned (the name will be instead).

 ## Custom Types